 Congregations Are Planting Trees!

-So far people of faith have planted over 800 trees!
-With trees getting in the ground, congregations are contributing to watershed restoration, community beauty, and engaging in care for God's Creation.
+So far people of faith have planted over 900 trees!
+By planting trees, congregations are contributing to watershed restoration, community beauty, and engaging in care for God's Creation.

 CONGRATULATIONS to the following congregations which have completed their Tree Planting Day: